 While these gins can be tasted neat, the bartenders specialise in classics-inspired cocktails, such as the Atlas martini, which features orange bitters and Champagne vinegar.
 Speaking of Champagne, the bar is also known for some truly rare bottles of bubbly from the owner’s family’s own collection.

-The team have also just launched a new cocktail menu, Preservation of Fire.
+Currently ranked number 49 in Asia's 50 Best Bars List, the team at Atlas have just launched a new cocktail menu, Preservation of Fire.
 Conceived by Head Bartender Lidiyanah ‘Yana’ K, this menu pays homage to the rich history of cocktail making techniques and enduring traditions that have fuelled generations of bartenders.
 The drinks are separated across four chapters, each representing a technique used in bartending: carbonation, temperature, washing, and infusion.
 Four cocktails, each offering a classic style— martini, champagne cocktail, sour, and old fashioned—appear in each chapter.

 Our favourites include The Jubilee Royale which brings together gin, rum, rose infused rosso vermouth and raspberry liqueur before an effervescent splash of champagne, and the non-alcoholic Age of Discovery which features Seedlip Spice with raspberry-infused Italian soda and a passionfruit vanilla syrup.